boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 As depicted in {{fig-end-to-end}}, the realization of an RFC XXXX Network Slice (i.e., connectivity with performance commitments) involves the provider network and partially the AC (the PE-side of the AC).
-Note that the provisioning of a new network slice may rely on a partial or full pre-provisioned segment (e.g., a network slice may rely on an existing AC).
-Notwithstanding, a framework for the automation of both segments is proposed in this document.
+Note that the provisioning of a new Network Slice may rely on a partial or full pre-provisioned segment (e.g., a new Network Slice may rely on an existing AC).
 The Customer Site segment is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
-In other words, the main focus for the enforcement of end-to-end SLOs is managed at the network slice between PE interfaces connected to the AC.
+In other words, the main focus for the enforcement of end-to-end SLOs is managed at the Network Slice between PE interfaces connected to the AC.

 {::comment}